 - Shuqba Cave - Ramallah and al-Bireh.
 Site of Mesolithic settlement.
 Here people turned to sedentary way of life before the development of agriculture.

 - City of David - Jerusalem.
 Oldest part of Jerusalem - the biblical Jerusalem.
 Narrow ridge south from Old Jerusalem.
 Sign of habitation since 4500 BC.
-Walled city existed here in Bronze Age, circa 2000 - 1550 BC.
+Walled city existed here in Bronze Age, around 2000 - 1550 BC.
 King David reportedly built his palace here and established his capital.
 Currently inhabited.
 Under the city runs Hezekiah's Tunnel - ancient water supply tunnel.

 - Gibeon (Jib) - Jerusalem Governorate.
 Remains of ancient Canaanite city, founded in Early Bronze Age.
-Here have been excavated many prehistoric tombs, enormous wine cellars from 8th - 7th centuries BC.
+Here have been excavated many prehistoric tombs, enormous wine cellars from the 8th - 7th centuries BC.

 - Jericho (Tell es-Sultan) - Jericho.
 The lowest inhabited place and possibly - the oldest continuously inhabited city in the world.
 Already at 9400 BC here lived more than 1000 people, at 6800 BC the city was fortified with more than 3.6 m tall wall (one of the earliest city walls) and there was a stone watchtower with stone stairway.
 Since then city has been several times abandoned and resettled - also today there is a city next to the old mound.

 - Samaria - Nablus.
 Ruins of ancient city, inhabited for many millenia.
 Capital of the Kingdom of Israel in the 9th - 8th century BC.
-Rebuilt by Romans in 2nd century AD.
+Rebuilt by Romans in the 2nd century AD.

 - Tell es-Sakan - Gaza City.
 Ancient Egyptian maritime settlement, flourished in 3500 - 2350 BC.
 Settlement was enclosed with a city wall - the earliest known Egyptian city wall.